Why Teach Vocabulary?

 minimum.

-some words are academic while others are technical.
-Focus on the words which are most relevant
+- 2.Choose wisely.Students will come across many new words.
+Some words are used more frequently than others;some words are academic while others are technical.
+Focus on the words which are most relevantto their needs.

 learn new words.
 Encourage them to think the words through and to try to understand them in